How to identify the dead cone in the top-quark jet: Angular structure of top-quark jet

-There are events in Fig.~\ref{fig:top_stripes} which cannot be directly attributed to one of the two stripes.
+There are events in Fig.~\ref{fig:top_stripes} that cannot be directly attributed to one of the two stripes.
 These could be events from processes with more than one gluon, such as expected in non-leading order for events with two gluons, one from t- and one from b-quark.
-There could also be events where in a top quark decay one particle is lost by leaving the hemisphere of the produced primary top-quark considered here, which would move the event outside the stripe.
-Such effects could contribute to a systematic error which we will estimate for our final results.
+There could also be events where in a top-quark decay one particle is lost by leaving the hemisphere of the produced primary top-quark considered here, which would move the event outside the stripe.
+Such effects could contribute to a systematic error that we will estimate for our final results.

 At first, we look again at the 2-dimensional ($X,Y$) angular distribution of the gluon jets as in the case of the stable top-quark.
-The additional radiation from the b-quark can be made better visible by selecting events with the b-quarks emitted away from the top direction.
-For a better presentation we rotate the event around the top quark direction so that the b-quark points into the negative X-axis.
-Results for the gluon jets are shown in Fig.~\ref{fig:scatter_gluon} for three different intervals of the b-quark angles $X_b$ in between -4.0 and -0.5, the b-quark jets are removed from the figure.
-The upper row shows the events selected from the vertical stripe for masses m$(b\ell\nu)$ = 170-175~GeV, i.e.\ enhanced $t\to tg$ processes, the lower row selected from the horizontal stripe with enhanced $t\to b\ell \nu + g$ processes within the same top-quark mass interval and with m$(b\ell\nu)<160$~GeV.
+The additional radiation from the b-quark can be made more visible by selecting events with the b-quark jet emitted away from the top-quark direction.
+For a better presentation, the event is rotated around the top-quark direction so that the b-quark points into the negative X-axis.
+The results for the gluon jets are shown in Fig.~\ref{fig:scatter_gluon} for three different intervals of the angles $X_b$ of the b-quark jet in between -4.0 and -0.5, the b-quark jets are removed from the figure.
+The upper row shows the events selected from the vertical stripe for masses m$(b\ell\nu)$ = 170-175~GeV, i.e.\ with $t^*\to tg$ processes enhanced, the lower row selected from the horizontal stripe with $t\to b\ell \nu + g$ processes enhanced, within the same top-quark mass interval and with m$(b\ell\nu)<160$~GeV.